x1ppy/beets-originquery/README.md

             <tag1>: <pattern1>
             <tag2>: <pattern2>

+The `origin_file` supports glob wildcard characters.
+So, for instance, if you use a date scheme for your origin file naming (e.g., `origin-2020025.txt`), you could specify `origin_file: 'origin-*.txt'` here.

 The tags under `tag_patterns` can be any combination of the following tags:
 * `media` (CD, vinyl, …)
 * `year` (edition year, _not_ original release year)